microsoft/AirSim-NeurIPS2019-Drone-Racing/docs/competition_guidelines.md

 **Drone-Drone collision (Tier I and III)**
 It is the job of the chasing drone to avoid the leading drone.
 In the case of a collision, penalties are always incurred by the chasing drone.

 For collision purposes, the drones are modeled as simple boxes.
 A collision is registered any time the distance between the two drones falls below **d**.
-One drone-drone collision is allowed, for which the chasing drone incurs a flat time penalty of ***t***<sub>c</sub>.
-Any subsequent collisions will disqualify the chasing drone, and the other drone is allowed to finish without an opponent.
+In the event of a drone-drone collision, the chasing drone is disqualified.

 **Collision with environment/gates**
 Every collision with other objects in the environment such as the gates is penalized with a time delay represented by ***t***<sub>***e***</sub>.
 The drone-environment collisions are checked over a specific window of time ***t***<sub>cw</sub>.
 Multiple collisions registered under the window of ***t***<sub>cw</sub> are treated as a single collision.